RaselMridha792/assignment-9-career-counseling/README.md

 - **Footer**:
   - Contains relevant information and links to contact, terms of service, privacy policy, and other useful sections.

-## Services Section
+## Header Section

 - **Slider**:
-  - A carousel (Swiper or DaisyUI) with at least 3 slides showcasing the various career counseling services.
+  - A carousel (DaisyUI) with at least 3 slides showcasing the various career counseling services.

-- **Service Cards**:
+## Service Cards
   - Displays the services in a card layout with key information (service name, pricing, counselor, etc.).
 Each card contains a "Learn More" button that redirects users to the Service Details page.

 ## Service Details Page